 Puppy pads are usually encouraged by pet shops as a way to stop your carpets from being ruined.
 However, despite their advertising, they actually make potty training much harder.

-Instead, you should take your puppy outside after they pee and reward them when they do it outside.
+Instead, you should take your puppy outside after pee and reward them when they do it outside.

 Establish a Routine

 The very first thing to remember is that your puppy works well with routines.
-If you don’t establish a regular walking and feeding routine as early as possible, they may get confused about when they’re supposed to go to the toilet.
+If you don’t establish a regular walking and feeding routine as early as possible, they may get confused about when to go to the toilet.

-It’s also difficult for them to control their bladder as their body won’t know when they will next be able to go.
+It’s also difficult for them to control their bladder as their body won’t know when they will be able to go.

 Go Outside Regularly